benji-8229/his-hers/README.md

   }
   payloadChars[length] = '\0';

-  if (strcmp(payloadChars, mqtt_user) != 0) { //all payloads sent are just mqtt_user, so if the payload is different than our mqtt_user it came from a different board
+  //all payloads sent are just mqtt_user, so if the payload is different than our mqtt_user it came from a different board if (strcmp(payloadChars, mqtt_user) != 0) {
     received = true;
   }
 }
 ```
 If the message was from another board, we set `received = true` which turns on our lights.
 We assign our button a callback function which checks if `received == true`.
-If it is, set it to false and turn off the lights.
-If `received == false`, we send our mqtt_user to the topic.
+If it is, it's set to false and lights are turned off.
+If `received == false` we send our mqtt_user to the topic.

 I would like to thank **MrDIYLab** on Instructable for his [code and instructions](https://www.instructables.com/How-to-Add-a-Setup-Portal-to-ESP8266-Projects/) posted to Instructables for the setup portal.
 HTML/CSS are not my strong suit and this helped me get started much quicker.